scottcarr/beagle/rebuildI2C.md

 Unmount the SD card and eject it.
 Put the SD card back in the beaglebone and boot it.

+It will take a while to boot the first time.

 Log into the beaglebone and type:

     dmesg | grep i2c